fostroll/mordl/doc/README_POS.md

 Args:

 **field**: a name of the *CoNLL-U* field, values of which needs to be predicted.
-With the tagger, you can predict only fields with atomic values, like UPOS.
+With this tagger, you can predict only fields with atomic values, like UPOS.

-Afterwards, load train and development test corpora into the tagger object
+Afterwards, load train and development test corpora into the tagger object:
-created:
 ```python
 tagger.load_train_corpus(corpus, append=False, test=None, seed=None)
 tagger.load_test_corpus(corpus, append=False)